dblodorn/flatfiles/README.md

 I recommend routing your site through [CloudFlare](https://www.cloudflare.com/) so you have free SSL.

-## Utilies:
+## Utilities:
 If you use FTP...

     # using vinyl ftp through gulp you can do an easy deploy by creating a file called deploy-credentials.json in the root directory.
     # this file should have the following info:

     {
       "user": "username",
       "password": "password",
       "host": "your.host",
       "remoteFolder": "/uploadfolder/"
     }

     # Don't forget to make sure deploy-credentials.json in included in .gitignore!

 ## Webpack / Build:
 This project uses jade-php (or pug) & sass, so if you want to extend the theme you can start there.